 At your annual checkup and

-or when you have symptoms, your doctor will ask about your medical history and perform a physical exam, including a pelvic exam.
+or when you have symptoms, you will be asked about your medical history.
+A physical exam will be done.
+It will include a pelvic exam.

 Tests may include:

 If the pelvic exam reveals abnormalities, or you have worrisome complaints, further tests may include:

 If cancer is found, the prognosis and treatment depend on the location, size, and stage of the cancer, as well as your general health.